Export Promotion Program

 Entering New Markets

 Participating in international trade shows and trade missions is among the most effective ways for companies to enter into new international markets or expand their visibility in existing markets.
 Trade shows offer the opportunity to meet potential buyers, test market interest, and evaluate the competition.
 A trade mission can be a cost-effective way to meet potential distributors and buyers, secure licensing agreements, and explore joint venture opportunities.

 Funded in part by the U.S. Small Business Administration, money is available to assist Oregon small businesses seeking to begin or grow international sales.

 Who is Eligible

 Export Promotion Grants are awarded to eligible small businesses that meet the U.S. SBA's definition and can self-certify their eligibility.
 Small businesses are generally defined as those with 500 or fewer employees.
 Candidates must evaluate and certify their eligibility by printing and signing the following two SBA forms available in the Toolbox at the right (Self-Representation as an Eligible Small Business Concern, Debarment Certification Form).

 Other qualifying criteria:

-- As least 75% of the company's total employees must be employed in Oregon.
+- At least 75% of the company's total employees must be employed in Oregon

 Maximum Dollar Value

 Export Promotion Grants reimburse up to 50% of a company's eligible expenses up to $5,000.
-Eligible applicants may apply for two events per fiscal year.
-Companies who have received a STEP grant should speak with their Global Trade Specialist to see if they are eligible for a second grant.
+Eligible applicants may receive up to four grants per Federal fiscal year.

 Most export training and development activities are supported by the Export Promotion Program, though specific programs of activity must be developed in consultation with a Global Trade Specialist.
 Examples of supported activities include: